Mchapariniya/dava-pipeline/docs/GUIDE.md

-  dava_rag.py, ollama_generator.py  the Ask feature (retrieval and generation) elan_viz.py, elan_annotations.py  the ELAN timeline view streamlit_rag_tab.py              the Ask tab dashboard/app.py                  stage 5: the dashboard
-  samples/                          a small sample transcript and audio clip
+  dava_rag.py, ollama_generator.py  the Ask feature (retrieval and generation) elan_viz.py, elan_annotations.py  the ELAN timeline view streamlit_rag_tab.py              the Ask tab transcribe.py                     the Transcribe tab (runs stages 1 to 2 from the UI) dashboard/app.py                  stage 5: the dashboard docs/GUIDE.md, docs/index.html    this guide and the project website samples/                          a small sample transcript and audio clip
 ```